23carnies/PsychedelicRoulette/README.md

 Geneva Freemont - 42 year old pharmaceutical sales rep. Heard the head buyer of a major hospital chain likes roulette at this casino, is lying in wait for her mark.
 Also, hates gambling.

-Alex  the cat - It's a cat, you know you want to be the cat
+Alex  the cat - It's a cat; you know you want to be the cat.

 ### Technologies Implemented: